 After you receive a Letter of Invitation (LOI) from us, you’ll need to print it out and present the following upon arrival at Tashkent International Airport:

 3. Consular fee (this will vary depending on your country of origin and length of stay, but is usually between $40-$160).

 You will also be asked to show your Letter of Invitation upon check-in for your flight, in place of a visa.

-Visa upon arrival is issued only at the Tashkent International Airport.
+Visa upon arrival is issued only at the Tashkent and Samarkand International Airport.
 Airports in other cities and border crossing points are not eligible to issue visas.